paulcoghlan/public/windows.md

 2. ~Power Toys for CTRL+C/CTRL+V to CMD+C/CMD+V mapping~ too much hassle as CMD+C/V combinations get swallowed by apps
 3. US layout to get # keys
+4. Remove XBox Game Bar to avoid annoying shortcuts using Admin PowerShell: `Get-AppxPackage Microsoft.XboxGamingOverlay | Remove-AppxPackage`
+5. In VSCode Windows and Mac have their own shortcut settings so you can set them independently

 ## Docker/Ubuntu Installation